-The Philippines is challenged by high rates of maternal mortality, infant mortality, malnutrition, and tuberculosis (TB).
+The Philippines is challenged by high rates of maternal and neonatal mortality and a high incidence of tuberculosis (TB).
 HIV prevalence remains low, but there is a spike in prevalence among the most-at-risk- populations.
-The rate of population growth, estimated at 1.9 percent in 2010, remains one of the highest in Southeast Asia.
-At the same time, the documented gap between actual fertility (3.3 children per woman) versus wanted fertility (2.4 children per woman) signals a significant unmet need for family planning information, services and commodities.
+The rate of annual population growth, estimated at 1.9 percent in 2010, remains one of the highest in Southeast Asia.
+At the same time, the documented gap between actual fertility (3.3 children per woman) versus desired fertility (2.4 children per woman) signals a significant unmet need for family planning information, services and commodities.

-USAID works with the Philippines’ Department of Health (DOH) to enhance the capacity of provinces, cities, municipalities and the private sector to provide quality health services.
+USAID assistance enhances the capacity of the Philippines’ Department of Health (DOH), local government units (provinces, municipalities and cities), and the private sector to provide quality health services.
 All USAID activities support the Philippine government's Universal Health Care agenda and are implemented through a bilateral assistance agreement with the DOH.
-USAID-supported programs focus on improving the promotion of and access to maternal and child health, family planning services, tuberculosis treatment, and HIV/AIDS prevention services.
+USAID-supported programs focus on strengthening health systems while increasing the demand for and access to maternal and child health, and family planning services, TB control, and HIV/AIDS prevention services.

 Improving the Supply of Integrated Family Health Services